How to Prepare Restaurant Quality Béarnaise Sauce

-- Place the shallot, vinegar and wine with some salt and pepper in a small saucepan and reduce it until it’s almost dry.
+- Place the shallot, vinegar, and wine with salt and pepper in a small saucepan and reduce it until it’s almost dry.
 Add the water and remove from the heat to cool somewhat.

 - Strain it if you wish to remove the shallot.

-- Begin whisking incessantly until the yolks form ribbons, lighten in color and increase in volume.
-Make sure the heat under the simmering water is not too high but just enough to keep it lightly simmering.
-Too much heat and the eggs can begin to scramble.
+- Begin whisking incessantly until the yolks form ribbons, lighten in color, and increase in volume.
+Ensure the heat under the simmering water is not too high but just enough to keep it lightly simmering.
+Too much heat, and the eggs can begin to scramble.